nicolerae/nicolerae/README.md

 - 🎮 I'm a gamer - currently re-playing and streaming on Twitch: Fallout4!
 - 🪴 Plant lover
 - 🪡 Learning to sew clothing
+- ⚡ Fun fact: I met my partner on Instagram in 2012
 - ✈️ Love to travel the world
 - 🖤 Black Lives Matter
 - ☮️ Stop Asian Hate